Emurasoft/emurasoft.github.io/en/dlg/replace_in_files/index.md

 ## Backup Folder text box

-If the **Save Backups** check box is checked, it will specify the file to copy the original.
+If the **Save Backups** checkbox is checked, it will specify the file to copy the original.

 ## Encoding drop-down list box

 Select the encoding.
 If you select **Configured Encoding**, the encoding associated with the opened file extension will be selected.

-## Detect All check box
+## Detect All checkbox

 Statistically detect code page from all available code pages.
 The detection can make mistakes especially when the file is very small.
 This option does not include HTML/XML charset detection.

-## Detect HTML/XML Charset check box
+## Detect HTML/XML Charset checkbox

 Find "charset=..." from HTML files, "encoding=..." from XML files, or "#coding=..." from Python and Ruby files, and use the corresponding encoding.
 If you open HTML, XML, Python, or Ruby files, check only this option and clear the other options.

-## Detect UTF-8 check box
+## Detect UTF-8 checkbox

 Statistically detect UTF-8.

-## Save Settings check box
+## Save Settings checkbox

 Saves the encoding-related options (**Encoding** drop-down list box, and **Detect All**, **Detect HTML/XML Charset**, and **Detect UTF-8** check boxes) as default so that these options will be restored next time when you open this dialog box.

-## Stop if number of matches reaches check box/text box
+## Stop if number of matches reaches checkbox/text box

-EmEditor will stop searching files if the number of matches reaches the specified value when this check box is set.
+EmEditor will stop searching files if the number of matches reaches the specified value when this checkbox is set.

 ## Find button